-M.Div. educational equivalency shall be defined as having completed 92 semester hours of graduate study including 30 hours in historical/theological studies, 30 hours in biblical studies (including Greek or Hebrew) and 15 hours in practical theology studies.
+M.Div. educational equivalency shall be defined as having completed 92 credit hours of graduate study including 30 hours in historical/theological studies, 30 hours in biblical studies (including Greek or Hebrew) and 15 hours in practical theology studies.
+Part of the 92 credit hours must include a master's degree in a theological discipline.
 Transcripts of prior graduate study will be evaluated by the D.Min.
 Committee, and applicants will be advised by letter of their standing.
 In the event that M.Div. equivalency has not been attained, a prescribed program of study leading to M.Div. equivalency will be recommended.
 This prescribed program may include courses at an RTS campus, distance education, or course work at another seminary.